Suancai Bairou Hot Pot

 A copper pot bubbling around its center chimney, suancai gone translucent in the broth, pork belly sheets curling like ribbon.
 The broth is sour-clean, no chili, no málà — closer to a sauerkraut soup than a Sichuan hotpot.
 Each slice goes through the sesame-fermented-bean-curd-leek-flower dip, comes out coated and pungent.
 Frozen tofu's job is to soak up everything else.

 Two ingredients carry the dish.
-The suancai must be fermented long enough to develop lactic acid that tenderizes the pork belly slices on contact — fresh sauerkraut substitutes go limp and miss the lactic punch.
+The suancai must be fermented long enough to develop the lactic acid that gives the broth its clean sourness and cuts the richness of the pork belly — fresh sauerkraut substitutes go limp and miss the lactic punch.
 The pork itself must be cooked whole then chilled before slicing; trying to slice it raw or warm gives thick uneven slabs that won't curl in the broth.

 On the Palate